-Much to her father’s dismay, Bertha married mechanical engineer Karl Benz because he wasn’t as financially secure as her father.
-This would prove problematic for Karl’s dream of creating the motorcar, but Bertha understood his vision and was determined to turn his dream into a reality.
-She used her inheritance to fund the initial prototypes while being actively involved in the testing and troubleshooting process with Karl.
+Much to her father’s dismay, Bertha married mechanical engineer Karl Benz, who wasn’t as financially secure as her father.
+This would prove problematic for Karl’s dream of creating the motorcar but Bertha understood his vision and was determined to turn his dream into a reality.
+She used her inheritance to fund the initial prototypes while being actively involved in the testing and troubleshooting process.

 Eventually, Karl had a running prototype doing short distance demonstrations.
 The press and, by extension, the public was (naturally) sceptical of the horseless car.
 Bertha knew that in order to change the public perception of her husband’s invention, the car would need to prove itself by making a long-distance journey.
 Unfortunately, being the perfectionist that he was, Karl was reluctant to do that without further refining the car.

 So it was without his consent and knowledge that Bertha drove the prototype car on the first joyride in history.
 (August 5th, 1888).
-She set out with her two sons to her parent’s house 107km (67miles) away.
-Knowing that the car didn’t have the range to achieve that distance, she planned her route so that she was near a pharmacy.
-She emptied the pharmacies ligroin (cleaning agent derived from petroleum) stocks to fuel the car as the concept of a petrol station had not been invented yet (obviously).
+She set out on a 107km (67 mile) journey with her two sons to visit her parents home.
+Knowing that the car didn’t have the range to achieve that distance she planned her route so that she was always near a pharmacy.
+The concept of a petrol station had not been invented yet (obviously) so she used pharmacies ligroin (cleaning agent derived from petroleum) stocks to fuel the car.

 Using her ingenuity and resourcefulness, Bertha completed the journey from Mannheim to Pforzheim in 12 hours with the help of her two sons – a journey that takes only an hour today.
 Did she achieve her goal of convincing the public of the future of the automobile?

-Although people were still sceptical, there was a large enough group who were convinced enough to test drive the car.
+Although members of the public were still sceptical, there was a large enough group who were convinced to test drive the car.
 This was all that was needed to begin production of the Mercedes-Benz car.